liyanse/liyanse/README.md

  Welcome to my small world where I show you some of the solutions I have worked on with data.
 </p>
  - ⚡ Fun fact: I love playing board games and wild photography 😄
+ - ⚡ If I could, I'd llove to work as a Machine Learning Engineer for Formula 1.
+(And yes, I love watching F1, take a guess at what team I support)
 </br>

 ### 🛠️: Skills: